 - include directives that are used in every problem.

-Problems in the batch have all these include directives, and
+All the problems in the batch have these include directives, and

 can also have other include directives that are not listed here.

 For this CASC, see the additional notes below.